uniVocity/univocity-parsers/README.md

 #### Writing with value conversions (using ObjectRowWriterProcessor) ####

-All writers have a settings object that accepts an instance of `RowWriterProcessor`.
+All writers have a settings object that accepts an instance of [RowWriterProcessor](./src/main/java/com/univocity/parsers/common/processor/RowWriterProcessor.java).
-Use the writer methods prefixed with "processRecord" to execute the RowWriterProcessor against your input.
+Use the writer methods prefixed with "processRecord" to execute the [RowWriterProcessor](./src/main/java/com/univocity/parsers/common/processor/RowWriterProcessor.java) against your input.

-In the following example, we use `ObjectRowWriterProcessor` to execute custom value conversions on each element of a row of objects.
+In the following example, we use [ObjectRowWriterProcessor](./src/main/java/com/univocity/parsers/common/processor/ObjectRowWriterProcessor.java) to execute custom value conversions on each element of a row of objects.
-This object executes a sequence of `com.univocity.parsers.conversions.Conversion` actions on the row elements before they are written.
+This object executes a sequence of [Conversion](./src/main/java/com/univocity/parsers/conversions/Conversion.java) actions on the row elements before they are written.

 ```java